mitsukan/thermostat/README.md

 # Thermostat challenge

+## Install instructions

+Clone or fork this repo.
+`open ./jasmine/views/index.html` to open in the browser.

 ### Setting up the foundations

 I first started by creating the describe function in the spec file.
 From there, I also set up the `beforeEach` function that instantiates the instance variable `thermostat` to be used throughout the spec file.